A crisis can occur at any time. When the crisis involves an Alzheimer’s or dementia patient the situation becomes even more complex.

 Sometimes a caregiver faces a crisis….
-Emotional, physical or psychological… Our Alzheimer’s Care Crisis Line and our entire staff is here to help get you through… Our Crisis Care Managers are all Advanced Degree Professionals, Registered Nurses, Social Workers and Certified Geriatric Care Managers.
+Emotional, physical or psychological… Our Alzheimer’s Care Crisis Line staff is here to guide you through…

 - Patients struggling with dementia are subject to adverse symptoms 24 hours a day, 7 days a week